 The Assassin is Born

 The Assassin gimmick was born on October 13th, 1961, while working in Georgia despite the Atlanta office wanting him to be originally called the Iron Russian.
 His first match was against Cowboy Plowboy (Stan Frazier), who later became Uncle Elmer in the WWE.
-The Assassin gimmick didn’t really take off until Jody was able to have matches with better workers, including his future partner Tom Renesto eight weeks after arriving in Atlanta.
+The Assassin gimmick didn’t take off until Jody could have matches with better workers, including his future partner Tom Renesto eight weeks after arriving in Atlanta.

-Tom (Thomas Anthony Renesto II) had success in the Carolinas as The Great Bolo (‘58-’61).
+Tom (Thomas Anthony Renesto II) succeeded in the Carolinas as The Great Bolo (‘58-’61).
 He ultimately left after Buddy Rogers came to town, which was only set to push his own people or make a powerplay into snatching the territory from Jim Crockett Sr.

 The promoter wanted to keep Tom close to Charlotte for when he needed help drawing after Buddy’s star began to fade—keeping Tom nearby meant sending him to Atlanta.